postcss/postcss/docs/api.md

 }
 ```

-This property will work only with synchronous plugins.
-If processor contains
+This property will only work with synchronous plugins.
+If the processor
-any asynchronous plugins it will throw an error.
-You should use
+contains any asynchronous plugins it will throw an error.
+In this case,
-[`LazyResult#then()`] instead.
+you should use [`LazyResult#then()`] instead.

 ```js
 postcss([cssnext]).then(function (result) {